DamilolaCybergirl/Cybersecurity-Journey/README.md

 # Cybersecurity-Journey
-This repository is a documentation on my Cybersecurity Journey.
+This repository is a documentation of my Cybersecurity Journey.